Algebraic Hopf invariants and rational models for mapping spaces: The -operad and -algebras

-\begin{definition} The moduli space of Maurer-Cartan elements in an $L_{\infty}$-algebra $L$ is the set of Maurer-Cartan elements modulo the relation of gauge equivalence.
+\begin{definition} The moduli space of Maurer-Cartan elements in an $SL_{\infty}$-algebra $L$, is defined as the set of Maurer-Cartan elements modulo the gauge equivalence relation.
 The moduli space of Maurer-Cartan elements is denoted by $\mathcal{MC}(L)$. \end{definition}

-\begin{remark} In deformation theory it is common to have an alternative definition of gauge equivalence given by the action of the "Lie group" associated to the $L_{\infty}$ algebra on the set of Maurer-Cartan elements, in the papers \cite{BM11} and \cite{DP1} it is proven that gauge and homotopy equivalence are the same equivalence relation.
-Since the word homotopy equivalence is already quite overused in this paper we shall refer to this equivalence relation as gauge equivalence. \end{remark}
+\begin{remark} In deformation theory it is common to have an alternative definition of gauge equivalence given by the action of the "Lie group" associated to the $SL_{\infty}$-algebra on the set of Maurer-Cartan elements, in the papers \cite{BM11} and \cite{DP1} it is proven that gauge and homotopy equivalence are the same equivalence relation.
+Since the word homotopy equivalence is already quite overused in this paper, we shall refer to this equivalence relation as gauge equivalence. \end{remark}